grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 ## Rights

-### Article XXX - YYY clause
+### Article XXX - Freedom of Expression
 Block Producers shall execute no code that favors, abridges or denies Actions based on their content.

-### Article XXX - YYY clause
+### Article XXX - Freedom of Privacy
 Block Producers shall execute no code that diminishes, invalidates or impairs the strength of encryption that may protect accounts, contracts, or any aspect of the system.

+### Article XXX - Freedom From Discrimination.
+Block Producers shall execute no code that denies, abridges or impairs an account based based on race, color, religion, sex, or national origin.

-### Article XXX - YYY clause
+### Article XXX - Freedom to Transact
 Block Producers shall execute no code that freezes, invalidates or deletes accounts or their associated resources, including but not limited to processing power, network bandwidth and memory.

-### Article XXX - YYY clause
+### Article XXX - Freedom From Impersonation
 Block Producers shall execute no code that seizes or transfers or executes any transaction without the explicit consent of the account holder.

-### Article XXX - YYY clause
+### Article XXX - Freedom to Proxy
 Block Producers shall execute no code that denies, abridges or impairs a direct or proxied Block Producer or Referendum vote.

-### Article XXX - YYY clause
-Block Producers shall execute no code that directly supports mediation, arbitration or terrestrial litigation.

-### Article XXX - YYY clause
-Block Producers shall execute no code that denies, abridges or impairs an account based based on race, color, religion, sex, or national origin.

 ## Reasonings